martintreurnicht/aws-mfa/README.md

 The very first time you run `aws-mfa` it will fetch the ARN for your MFA device and ask you to confirm it.
 Next, it will prompt you for the 6-digit code from your MFA device.
 For the next 12 hours, `aws-mfa` will not prompt you for anything.
 After 12 hours, your temporary credentials expire, so `aws-mfa` will prompt you for the 6-digit code again.

+By default `aws-mfa` will use the default profile from aws cli, to specify a different profile to use simply use the `--profile` parameter like you normally would with the aws cli

 There are two ways you can use `aws-mfa`:

 ### Eval